-Although not directly discussing services Barak explanation may provide an insight to the importance of such services for autistic adults from the LGBTQ community.
-In this quote Barak revealed the gap between the definition he assigns to the term gay which makes him not to identify as one, and the accepted definition of men who have sex with men.
-The importance in understanding this gap rise from the consequences of being part of the LGBTQ community whether Barak like it or not.
-These consequences in the Israeli context can be diverse but as Shlomi described in another section of the interview in his case it was harmful.
-When he exposed his sexual orientation, he was expelled from his community and his close family stopped all communication.
-Services that are dedicated for autistic adults from the LGBTQ community should among other things address the discrepancy between the perception autistic assign to the community and the actual effect it has on their life.
+Although not directly discussing services, Barak’s description may provide an insight to the importance of such services for autistic adults from the LGBTQ community.
+In this quote Barak revealed the gap between the definition he assigns to the term “gay”, which makes him not want to identify as gay, and the accepted definition of men who have sex with men.
+The importance in understanding this gap arises from the consequences of being part of the LGBTQ community, whether Barak likes it or not.
+These consequences in the Israeli context can be diverse, but as Shlomi described in another section of the interview in his case they were harmful.
+When he revealed his sexual orientation, he was expelled from his community and his close family stopped all communication.
+Services that are dedicated to autistic adults from the LGBTQ community should address among other things the discrepancy between the perception autistic individuals assign to the community and the actual effect being part of this community has on their life.

-To conclude gender is another social intersection that should be accounted in the examination of autism social position.
-As the section illustrated autistic women are discriminated because they are less diagnosed and have less dedicated services that can assist them address their daily needs.
-In the Israeli pronatalist context it means less ability to achieve the “desirable family”.
-Although autistic adults from the LGBTQ community were not identified as being marginalized the interviews demonstrated this crisscross of identities might also require a dedicated approach.
+To conclude, gender is another social intersection that should be accounted for in the examination of autism as a social position.
+As this section has illustrated, autistic women are discriminated against because they are less frequently diagnosed than men and also have fewer dedicated services that can assist them in addressing their daily needs.
+In the Israeli pronatalist context, this means a reduced ability to achieve a “desirable family”.
+Although autistic adults from the LGBTQ community were not identified as being marginalized, the interviews demonstrated that this intersection of identities might also require a dedicated approach.

 6.1.7.
 Functional inequalities

-Functionality is a category that assigned to autistic individuals to define their capacity to participate in community.
-There is not clear definition to functionality as each autistic individual is located on several axes that can affect functionality.
-Whether it the comprehensiveness of the autistic traits, the cognitive ability, the level of cooperation and behavior, the personal habitus, or the variation in functionality in different contexts; all having a part in defining functionality (see Alvares et al., 2020, Yergeau, 2010).
-As many interviewees said, among them Tuvia, a father of an autistic adult individual: “you saw one autistic, so you saw one autistic, there aren’t two that are the same” (Tuvia, a father of an autistic adult individual).
-It should be noted that in the inter-ministerial team for regulation of treatment for the population of people with autism lead by MOLSA also recognize the problem using functionality as a binary definition and included three aspects to the calculation of needs they suggested (Vagshal, 2013).
-Nevertheless, the category of functionality is used by different stakeholders to divide the autistic community into sections.
-Raz and colleagues (2018), for instance, mention in their article the use of this category by members of Alut which is the largest and the oldest parent organization in Israel to differentiate themselves from ACI the autistic community of Israel.
+Functionality is a category that is assigned to autistic individuals to define their capacity to participate in the community.
+There is no clear definition of functionality, as each autistic individual is located on several axes that can affect their functionality.
+Whether it is the comprehensiveness of an individual’s autistic traits, their cognitive ability, their level of cooperation and behavior, their personal habitus, or their variations in functionality in different contexts; all of these play a part in defining an individual’s functionality (see Alvares et al., 2020, Yergeau, 2010).
+As many interviewees pointed out, among them Tuvia, the father of an autistic adult individual: “you saw one autistic, so you saw one autistic, there aren’t two that are the same” (Tuvia, the father of an autistic adult individual).
+It should be noted that the inter-ministerial team for the regulation of treatment for the population of people with autism, led by MOLSA, also recognized the difficulty of using functionality as a binary definition and they suggested that there should be three aspects considered in the calculation of needs (Vagshal, 2013).
+Nevertheless, the category of functionality is used by various stakeholders to subdivide the autistic community.
+Raz and colleagues (2018), for instance, mentioned in their article the use of this category by members of Alut, which is the largest and oldest parent organization in Israel, to differentiate themselves from ACI (the Autistic Community of Israel).